 Each year, we hold an annual symposium, named to commemorate one of IDSNY's founders, Harold C Neu MD.
-A scientific session is held in the afternoon, followed by dinner and a business meeting.
-Once or twice a year, IDSNY collaborates with Intercity Infectious Disease Rounds to hold meetings on special topics of interest.
+A scientific session is held in the afternoon for all attendees.
+There are several speakers, a trainee poster session, and presentations from the Junior Faculty Research Award winner and the Trainee Basic and Clinical/Translational Research Award winners.
+Several times a year, IDSNY organizes online Intercity Infectious Disease Rounds and holds meetings on special topics of interest.

 As an organization, we can respond to public health crises with more capability and authority than as individuals.
 We are a resource of information on infectious diseases for local officials; we are able to serve as a conduit between the NYC Department of Health and ID specialists.

-Our plans include sponsoring a research fellowship; issuing position statements on current ID topics, such as bio-terrorism and emerging diseases.
+Our plans include sponsoring a research fellowship; organizing a mentorship program; and, issuing position statements on current ID topics, such as bio-terrorism and emerging diseases.